 Looking for a beach vacation?
 Let us help you find the right spot.More

-Most people pass through on their way to and from popular tourist destinations Volterra and San Gimignano—a shame, because Colle di Val d'Elsa has much to offer.
+Most people pass through on their way to and from popular tourist destinations Volterra and San Gimignano—a shame, since Colle di Val d'Elsa has a lot to offer.
 It's another town on the Via Francigena that benefited from trade along the pilgrimage route to Rome.
 Colle got an extra boost in the late 16th century when it was given a bishopric, probably related to an increase in trade when

 nearby San Gimignano was cut off from the well-traveled road.
 The town is arranged on two levels, and from the 12th century onward the flat lower portion was given over to a flourishing papermaking industry; today the area is mostly modern, and efforts have shifted toward the production of fine glass and crystal.